 Atlanta Public Schools has the most diverse portfolio of schools in the state.
 We have schools in some of the wealthiest neighborhoods in Georgia and schools in some of the poorest.
 The graph below shows that these schools have very different math achievement levels:

-Use the filters on the left to select different grades, subjects, or performance metrics.
+Use the filters on the right to select different grades, subjects, or performance metrics.

 Comparing schools with similar challenge indices is helpful for understanding school performance.
 A school that is above the trend line has higher test scores than other schools with a similar level of poverty.
 But of course this view isn’t conclusive- two schools with similar challenge indices might differ in other ways that is not captured by the challenge index.

-The first graph uses average test score2 to show performance.
+The first graph uses percent proficient and above to show performance.
 The next graph uses percentage of students scoring distinguished.
 Notice that this metric emphasizes differences between the low-poverty schools on the left hand side.
-Morningside and Drew are highlighted to show their growth over time.
+Lin and Springdale are highlighted to show their change over time.
+Both schools had a decrease in percentage of students scoring distinguished between 2019 and 2021, but their 2022 rate has exceeded their 2019 rate.
 Click on other schools to see their change over time.

-The next graph shows the percentage of students scoring developing and above on English Language Arts.
-Notice that although there is a strong relationship between school-level poverty and test scores, there are schools with the same poverty level that have more than a 20-point difference in the percentage of students scoring developing and above.
+The next graph shows the percentage of students scoring developing and above in math.
+Notice that although there is a strong relationship between school-level poverty and test scores, there are schools with the same poverty level that have more than a 40-point difference in the percentage of students scoring developing and above.

-The last graph shows the percentage of high school students scoring proficient and above across all subjects, except physical science3.
+The last graph shows the percentage of high school students scoring proficient and above across all subjects2.
 Use the subject filter to see how schools compare for specific subjects.